forcedotcom/cli/releasenotes/README.md

 * FIX: The `project deploy start` and `project retrieve start` commands now correctly handle `AiAgentDefinitionVersion` metadata, which uses `#` as a version separator in its fullName (such as `MyAgent#1`).
 Previously, the `#` character was incorrectly interpreted as a key delimiter, which caused deploy messages to be unmapped and retrieves to fail. (source-deploy-retrieve PR [1826](https://github.com/forcedotcom/source-deploy-retrieve/pull/1826))

 * FIX: The `plugins install`, `plugins link`, and other commands that spawn child processes no longer fail with `ENOENT` when Salesforce CLI was installed from a standalone tarball on Unix.
 The fix ensures the CLI uses the bundled Node.js binary rather than searching `PATH` for a system-level `node`.
 (GitHub Issue [#1293](https://github.com/oclif/plugin-plugins/issues/1293), plugin-plugins PR [1383](https://github.com/oclif/plugin-plugins/pull/1383))

+## Sept 9 and 16, 2026

+Due to Dreamforce, we aren't releasing a new stable version on these dates.
+If you're attending Dreamforce, stop by Moscone West and say hello!

 ## 2.150.6 (Sept 2, 2026) [stable]